 Mark your calendars!
-The National Park Service just announced five ‘entrance fee-free’ days in 2019.
+The National Park Service has announced five ‘entrance fee-free’ days in 2020.

 There are 418 national parks in the United States, and while admission is free at some of them, most regularly charge an entrance fee of up to $35.
 Plan your trip to a participating park on any of these five days to have your entrance fee waived.
 The best part?
 You can put the money you save toward other expenses like activity fees, transportation fees, or my personal favorite—the gift shop.

 Monday, January 20th (Martin Luther King, Jr. Day)

 Saturday, April 18th (First Day of National Park Week)